drank10/AnotherChatbot/README.md

 ## Customization
 - You can modify the TTS models, system prompts, and other settings through the interface or by editing the source code.
 - Different models of STT (Whisper Tiny), LLM, and inference steps can be used to adjust performance and used VRAM.
-- Output image to webserver so avatar can be displayed on any browser
+- Output image to webserver so avatar can be displayed on any browser using Chatbot_web.py
-- Servo can be controlled when chatbot starts or stops speaking using an ESP8266 or ESP32 and WebServo.py micropython
+- Servo can be controlled when chatbot starts or stops speaking (Chatbot_servo.py) using an ESP8266 or ESP32 and WebServo.py micropython
+- Coqui TTS can be used for fast responses without voice cloning in OldTTSBot.py

 ## Contributing